How to Show File Extensions in Windows 10 [DETAILED GUIDE]

 - In the value data, type 0 and click OK.

-- Close the registry editor and check if the File Extensions are visible in the File Explorer.
+- Close the registry editor and check if the Windows 10 shows file extensions.

 RELATED STORIES YOU MAY LIKE: